-Most gift-givers won't ever have to pay gift tax.
-The Internal Revenue Service allows individuals a hefty lifetime gift exclusion along with an annual gift exclusion, so you'll pay gift tax only after giving away millions.
+Generally, most gift-givers won't ever have to pay gift tax.
+The Internal Revenue Service allows individuals hefty lifetime gift exclusion along with an annual gift exclusion, so you'll pay gift tax only after giving away millions.
 If you do exceed the limits, the amount of gift tax owed is the excess of the gift over your annual exclusion multiplied by the current gift tax rate.

 Gift Tax Exclusions

 In addition to the annual exclusion per recipient, certain other gifts are excluded from the gift tax equation.
 Any gifts given to your spouse, political organizations, or for medical and tuition payments are excluded.

 If you want to exclude medical and tuition payments, the payments must be made directly to the institution itself.
 For example, you could pay a university directly for your child's tuition or pay your mother's health insurance bill directly to her provider.

 Along with cash payments, non-cash gifts are also taxable.
 If you gift an asset, like a car or a house, the monetary value of the asset is its fair market value at the time of the gift.